jdegene/GridGrowth/README.md

 ## How it Works

 Yeah sorry, it is still slow and I have to think about optimization.
-But to implement all these nice features like terrain dependency, I need to iterate over each cell/pixel several times to determine if its value is known yet.
+But to implement all these nice features like terrain dependency, I need to iterate over each cell/pixel at least twice to determine if its value is known yet.

 Let's say there are two kernels: one has strengh 3, one has strenth 1.
 Now if a cell has NoData but its neighbouring cell has strength 3, it will also have strength 3 in the next run and be assimilated into the kernel that initiaed the strengh 3.
 Neighouring cells to the kernel with strength 1 are however only updated every 3rd iteration, because they are only 1/3 as strong.